 Tracking the market for stem cell research products is a complex undertaking.
 The stem cell industry is quickly evolving, the science is rapidly accelerating, and the regulatory space is growing more and more complex.

 To help you track the market for stem cell research products, BioInformant released the 175-page global strategic report, “Stem Cell Research Products – Opportunities, Tools, and Technologies.”

 Designed for stem cell executives and investors, this landmark report presents 21 killer metrics you can use for tracking the stem cell products industry, including rates of scientific publications, grants, clinical trials, patents, price-per-click (PPC) costs for stem cell terms, top hashtags, and top influencers.

-Size, Segments, and Trends Within the Stem Cell Products Market
+Trends Within the Stem Cell Products Market

 Stem cells are primitive cells found in all multicellular organisms that are characterized by self-renewal and the capacity to differentiate into mature cell types.
 Several broad categories of stem cells exist, including:

 - Perinatal stem cells, obtained during the period immediately before and after birth

 - Adult stem cells, found in adult tissues

 - Induced pluripotent stem cells, produced by genetically reprogramming adult cells